How will the Spring Statement 2025 impact my mortgage?

 Inheritance Tax is currently charged at 40% on any portion of an estate worth over £325,000.
 Individuals are, however, exempt from paying tax on any gifts, provided that the giver survives for seven years after the gift is given.
 You’re also able to give a total of £3,000 worth of gifts free of Inheritance Tax.

-The Inheritance Tax allowance is frozen until 2030 but, if the Government decides to extend the freeze further, even more people may end up paying tax on inherited estates and assets as property values naturally rise above the £325,000 cap.
+The Inheritance Tax allowance remains frozen until 2030.
+If the Government decides to extend the freeze further in the future, though, even more people may end up paying tax on inherited estates and assets as property values naturally rise above the cap.
 This could be a knock to families hoping to use inheritance to help them reach their homeownership goals.

 2025 - the year of mortgage renewals?